-PanGIS, working with ASM Affiliates, is making use of sophisticated theory-based Geographic Information Systems (GIS) modeling tools to investigate the prehistoric cultural landscapes in the region of Jacumba Valley, McCain Valley, and Ocotillo in South Eastern San Diego County, and South Western Imperial County.
+PanGIS used the sophisticated theory-based Geographic Information Systems (GIS) modeling tools to investigate the prehistoric cultural landscapes in the region of Jacumba Valley, McCain Valley, and Ocotillo in South Eastern San Diego County, and South Western Imperial County.
 PanGIS designed a custom database that records detailed attributes for all of the cultural resources within the two hundred thousand acre study area.
 Staff are using various regional data including slope, aspect, soils, vegetation, geology, and hydrology, to model site distribution and settlement patterns and make a strong contribution to history and prehistory of the region and of the American southwest.